There is just so comforting about a big bowl of delicious pasta. And this shrimp dish hits all the right notes.

-- Add the garlic and cook until translucent, about 2 minutes.
+- Add the garlic and cook until translucent and lightly browned, about 2 to 3 minutes.

 - Add the shrimp and sauté until pink and fully cooked, about 3 to 5 minutes.

-- Transfer cooked shrimp to a paper-towel lined plate.
+- Transfer cooked shrimp to a platter or plate.

 - In the same pan, over medium-high heat, add the wine, Worcestershire sauce, lemon juice, and stock.
 Bring to a boil.